-Ruggedly constructed, the CR-100-SD housing is machined aluminium and stainless steel, and can withstand high acceleration rates for the most demanding motion positioning systems and environments.
+Ruggedly constructed, the CR-100-SD housing is machined aluminum and stainless steel, and can withstand high acceleration rates for the most demanding motion positioning systems and environments.
 All optical components are fixed to ensure that no optical misalignments occur due to vibration, shock or high acceleration/ deceleration rates.
 The CR-100-SD is completely solid-state with no mechanical shutter or moving parts to ensure high reliability and long MTBF.
 It weighs only 12 ounces (340 grams), and it is the perfect tool for display inspection or for mounting on fast moving XYZ tables.
 Its small size and shape allows for several instruments to be mounted in the same motion control system and the simultaneous measurement of several spots in the same display.

 The CR-100-SD is powered directly from any USB port and consumes only 120 mA at 5V (600 mW), making it a portable instrument without the need for batteries.
 It is a USB 2.0 compatible device, remotely controlled by the host software from any personal computer, laptop or net book.
 As an option, the CR-100-SD can be controlled by an Ethernet 10BASE-T/100BASE-TX IEEE-802.3 compliant connection or a RS-232 port.